Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddVortexRpc.rst

 #.
 Add this import at the top of the file with the other imports: ::

-        from .AgentToServerRpcCallExample import AgentToServerRpcCallExample
+        from .AgentToLogicServiceRpcCallExample import AgentToLogicServiceRpcCallExample

 #.
 Add this line just before the :code:`logger.debug("Started")` line at the end
     of the :code:`start()` method: ::

-        # Initialise and start the AgentToServerRpcCallExample
+        # Initialise and start the AgentToLogicServiceRpcCallExample
-        self._loadedObjects.append(AgentToServerRpcCallExample().start())
+        self._loadedObjects.append(AgentToLogicServiceRpcCallExample().start())

 ----

-The agent will now call the server RPC methods.
+The agent will now call the logic service RPC methods.

 Agent RPC Setup
 ---------------

-In this section we setup the files required to define an RPC on the agent that the server will call.
+In this section we setup the files required to define an RPC on the agent that the logic service will call.

 Some example use cases would be: